s3nt1n3lz21/BaldursGateAI/README.md

 #### Attack Inbetween Actions

 Using a normal melee or ranged attack does not count as an action.
 You can only perform one action per round (6 seconds) and so we use a normal attack inbetween actions instead of standing still doing nothing before our next action.
+We implement this by using a timer.
+When we perform an action we start a 6 second timer and check that the timer has expired first before trying to perform another action.

 | Action                          | Not An Action        |
 |---------------------------------|----------------------|